-Since the arrival of the new millennium, cybercriminals have used distributed denial of service attacks to shut down some of the world’s biggest websites.
+Since the arrival of the new millennium, hackers have used distributed denial of service attacks (DDoS) to shut down some of the world’s biggest websites.
 You may have heard the acronym DDoS before, but in this article, you’ll learn: what it is, the different types of attacks, how the attacks can impact your website, how to tell if your site has been hacked, and - most importantly - how you can protect your site.

 In a DDoS attack, cybercriminals use hacked networks to flood internet servers with traffic, sending more requests than the target server can handle.
 This includes overwhelming a website with “fake” requests in an attempt to make the site unavailable.
 These attacks are executed when multiple computers on different networks that have malware — called a “botnet” — send large amounts of requests to your website at once.

-Even when a DDoS attack fails to crash a website, it often slows the site down enough to make it unusable — frustrating customers and causing significant revenue losses.
+Even when an attack fails to crash a website, it often slows the site down enough to make it unusable — frustrating customers and causing significant revenue losses.
 Meanwhile, these attacks are cheap for cybercriminals, which is perhaps one reason they accounted for 35% of cyberattacks in 2017.
 For as little as $100 a day, certain groups will deploy DDoS attacks on unprotected servers — and that price goes up to $400 a day for protected ones.

 Particularly for e-commerce sites, even one day of downtime can be far more costly.

-Obviously, not all surges in traffic are bad, but when you suspect a DDoS attack is behind a surge, it’s important to correctly identify it as quickly as possible.
-Unfortunately, it can prove challenging to distinguish between a spike in legitimate user traffic and one brought on by a DDoS attack.
+Obviously, not all surges in traffic patterns are bad, but when you suspect an DDoS attack is behind a surge, it’s important to correctly identify it as quickly as possible.
+Unfortunately, it can prove challenging to distinguish between a legitimate traffic spike and one brought on by a DDoS attack.
 But if slow service continues for days instead of hours immediately following a sale or marketing campaign, your site could be under attack.
 A significant spike in spam emails can also signal an attack.